PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 # Five years is a long time.
 Why stop?
 Why start again?
 And why was restarting so (technically) painful?

 <p class="lead">tl;dr It was 2014; I thought I should learn git and GitHub - didn't use it, just thought it would be cool.
 The blog was a practical exercise in both.
 I'm not sure why I kept it going (not that it went very long).
 Work changed.
 Life changed.
 Now I use git on work's self-hosted GitLab sometimes weekly, sometimes hourly: I needed to step up my git game.
-Looking up a very specific how-to dropped me into a four day rabbit hole....<p>
+Looking up a very specific how-to dropped me into a four day rabbit hole....</p>

 For most of the last 20 years, I've been a consultant.
 Work inputs were meetings, site inspections, emails, phone calls, interviews both formal and informal, and reams of policy and procedure documents.
 Deliverables were documents and presentations and emails.
 Mostly.